trappergor/cpp-docs.ru-ru/docs/mfc/reference/cmdichildwndex-class.md

     BOOL bMinimized);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `nState`
- Указывает, является ли `CWnd` активируется или деактивируется.
+ Specifies whether the `CWnd` is being activated or deactivated.

  `pWndOther`
- Указатель на `CWnd` активируется или деактивируется. Указатель может быть `NULL`, и оно может быть временной.
+ Pointer to the `CWnd` being activated or deactivated.
+The pointer can be `NULL`, and it may be temporary.

  `bMinimized`
- Задает свернутое состояние `CWnd` активируется или деактивируется. Значение `TRUE` показывает окно свернуто.
+ Specifies the minimized state of the `CWnd` being activated or deactivated.
+A value of `TRUE` indicates the window is minimized.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Реализация по умолчанию активирует связанных дочернего фрейма MDI.
+ The default implementation activates the related MDI child frame.

-##  <a name="onpresstaskbarthmbnailclosebutton"></a>CMDIChildWndEx::OnPressTaskbarThmbnailCloseButton
+##  <a name="onpresstaskbarthmbnailclosebutton"></a>  CMDIChildWndEx::OnPressTaskbarThmbnailCloseButton
- Вызывается платформой, когда пользователь нажимает кнопку Закрыть на вкладке эскиза на панели задач.
+ Called by the framework when the user presses the close button on the Taskbar tab thumbnail.

 ```
 virtual void OnPressTaskbarThmbnailCloseButton();
 ```

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks

-##  <a name="ongeticonicthumbnail"></a>CMDIChildWndEx::OnGetIconicThumbnail
+##  <a name="ongeticonicthumbnail"></a>  CMDIChildWndEx::OnGetIconicThumbnail
- Вызывается платформой, когда необходимо получить растровое изображение для значками эскиз дочерней MDI-формы.
+ Called by the framework when it needs to obtain a bitmap for the iconic thumbnail of the MDI child.

 ```
 virtual HBITMAP OnGetIconicThumbnail(